munro/stategraph/README.md

 * `State`
     * Inherits [events.EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter)
     * Lazily inherits `StateGraph` when the `state` method is called.
+        * `jump([args...])` — Jump to this state with a list of arguments, recursively moving to the correct state for the parent graphs.
     * Events
+        * `enter` — Triggered when the graph enters this state, any arguments used to move to this state are avaliable after the list of states.
         * `leave` — Triggered when the graph leaves this state.
-The first argument is the `State` object.
+The head of the arguments are the parent `State` objects.

 ## Example